The Galileo mission to Jupiter

 The Galileo's trajectory led to a historic encounter in 1991: it became the first spacecraft to study an asteroid, in this case (951) Gaspra.

-During its first Earth fly-by a test was made by idea of a certain person: whether a modern interplanetary space probe of ours could detect life on the planets it studies.
+During its first Earth fly-by a somewhat speculative but nontheless key test was made: whether a modern interplanetary space probe of ours could detect life on the planets it studies.
 The result was positive: the Galileo detected liquid water on Earth, abundant oxygen (produced by plants), more methane than normal (due to digestion by ruminants), chlorophyll, and radio signals not of natural origin.
 Besides this, it studied the Moon, making more complete maps of the distribution of lunar minerals than previous ones.

 In 1993 came the second encounter with an asteroid, (243) Ida.
 In the photos by the Galileo, an unprecedented discovery: the great rock of 53 km in size had another of 1 km in size revolving around it, a natural satellite!